neonb88/cs231n_spring_2019/README.md

-If there are any mistakes, or you have questions about solutions, please contact me via github.
+If there are any mistakes, or you have questions about solutions, please contact me via github or e-mail.
 My e-mail is [firstname][lastname]@gmail.com (my name is Nathan Bendich).
 I apologize if I do not immediately get to you.
 I would love to give an in-depth walkthrough of every detail to every person who contacts me, but unfortunately time probably will not permit that.

 ## A few resources I found helpful: